Country

 COUNTRY OVERVIEW

-In Namibia, the German development cooperation aims to promote sexual and reproductive health and to improve the quality of educational services in the Ohangwena region.
-Newly constructed or renovated sports grounds at schools and colleges offer safe spaces for children and youth who want to join S4D trainings and physical education classes.
-Following the positive resonance on S4D in the Ohangwena region, the Namibian Ministry of Education, Arts and Culture works towards integrating S4D into the national syllabus for physical education.
-Furthermore, the University of Namibia qualifies physical education students in S4D.
-The German development cooperation’s “Sport for Development in Africa” (S4DA) Regional Project supports the national, regional and local partners in this regard.
+In Namibia, German development cooperation aimed to promote sexual and reproductive health and to improve the quality of educational services in the Ohangwena region.
+Newly constructed or renovated sports grounds at schools and colleges provided safe spaces for children and young people to take part in Sport for Development (S4D) training sessions and physical education classes.
+Following the positive response to S4D in the Ohangwena region, the Namibian Ministry of Education, Arts and Culture began working towards integrating S4D into the national physical education syllabus.
+In addition, the University of Namibia started to train physical education students in S4D, supported by German development cooperation through the “Sport for Development in Africa” (S4DA) initiative.

-Additionally, the German Development Cooperation works with the Namibian Football Association (NFA) to strengthen girls and young women through football.
-In close cooperation with the programme “Galz and Goals”, a pedagogical programme has been established focusing on HIV/AIDS prevention, health promotion and life skills training.
-The programme “Free Throw – Basketball Artists Against HIV/AIDS” applies basketball to promote HIV/AIDS prevention and school education.
-The coaching manuals “Football4Life”, “Basketball4Life”, “Volleyball4Life” and “Netball4Life” support coaches in implementing appropriate S4D activities in their training sessions.
-The programme also connects with the UNAIDS Namibia campaign “Protect the Goal”.
+German development cooperation also collaborated with the Namibian Football Association (NFA) to empower girls and young women through football.
+In close cooperation with the “Galz and Goals” programme, a pedagogical concept was established that focused on HIV and AIDS prevention, health promotion and life skills development.
+The programme “Free Throw – Basketball Artists Against HIV and AIDS” used basketball as a tool to promote HIV prevention and awareness.
+Coaching manuals such as “Football4Life”, “Basketball4Life”, “Volleyball4Life” and “Netball4Life” supported coaches in delivering S4D activities in their training sessions.
+The programme also linked up with the UNAIDS Namibia campaign “Protect the Goal”.

 Monitoring and Evaluation (M&E) is an essential part of any S4D programme and all activities on the ground.
 The M&E tools below have been developed in cooperation with the German Sport University Cologne (DSHS).
 They were applied in different working contexts in Namibia.
-If you are interested in M&E, this S4D Resource Toolkit offers you additional comprehensive information about M&E in the field of S4D and provides further hands-on M&E tools for your own practice.
+If you are interested in M&E, this S4D Resource Toolkit offers you additional comprehensive information about M&E in the field of S4D.